-- at least three members;
+- at least three members:

 - only non-executive directors; and

 - a majority of directors who are independent.

-Clause 2(d) of the ARC Charter provides that the chair of the ARC should be an independent non-executive director who does not chair the Board.
-As at the date of this Statement, the chair of the ARC is Niran Peiris, independent non-executive director.
+Clause 2(c) of the ARC Charter provides that the chair of the ARC should be an independent non-executive director who does not chair the Board.
+As at the date of this Statement, the chair of the ARC is Niran Peiris (Lead Director) who is an, independent non-executive director.